-The creator of a trust can name anyone as a trustee, except a minor
+The creator of a trust can name anyone as a trustee, except a minor.

-A trustee acts as the custodian for a trust, and does so according to details of the trust document
+A trustee acts as the custodian for a trust, and does so according to details of the trust document.

 In order to properly manage a trust, a grantor should talk with their trustees to explain what’s in the trust and any specific instructions for its management.

 A trustee should have access to any necessary financial documents, property deeds, retirement accounts, or life insurance policies.
 In particular, trustees need access to the trust document.
 This is a legal document detailing a trust’s location, grantor, trustee, and beneficiaries.
 It will also include any specific instructions that the trustee must follow.

 Trustees have many responsibilities ranging from documenting the day-to-day finances to distributing money and assets to beneficiaries.
 Trustees are even paid a fee for their duties, which include:

 A primary responsibility of a trustee is to manage a trust’s finances.
 That includes keeping detailed records of all income, expenses, and other transactions for a trust.
 Trustees may even have give a trust accounting to the probate court if asked by a beneficiary.
-If a trust earns income, the trustee has to file income tax returns.
+If a trust earns income, the trustee has to file income tax returns (Form 1041).
 When the assets of a trust include real estate, trustees need to ensure the trust pays property taxes.
 In some cases, a trust is designated to pay for particular costs, such as the funeral expenses for a grantor.

 If a trustee ever needs the help of a professional, like a tax accountant, to complete their duties, they should keep records of all bills and fees.